Diane A. Safer, PhD

 Early diagnosis and treatment of polyarteritis nodosa may improve the outcome.
 Treatment

-may be vigorous, with the goal being to reduce the inflammation of the arteries and put the condition into remission.
+may be aggressive, with the goal being to reduce the inflammation of the arteries and put the condition into remission.

 Without treatment, the condition may be fatal.
 Complications from polyarteritis nodosa include stroke, kidney failure, heart attack, and permanent tissue damage of the intestines.